buildpacks/docs/content/docs/reference/buildpack-api.md

 ### Summary

-This entrypoint is used to determine if this buildpack should be run against a given codebase.
-It will often check for the existence of a particular file or configuration that indicates what kind of application has been provided.
+This entrypoint is used to determine if a buildpack should run against a given codebase.
+It will often check for the existence of a particular file or some configuration indicating what kind of application has been provided.
 It accepts two positional arguments:

 * `PLATFORM_DIR` - a directory containing platform provided configuration, such as environment variables.
 * `BUILD_PLAN` - a string containing the [Build Plan](https://github.com/buildpack/spec/blob/master/buildpack.md#buildpack-plan-toml).

-In addition, the working directory is defined as the location of the codebase this buildpack will execute against.
+In addition, the working directory is defined as the location of the codebase the buildpack will execute against.

 The executable must return an exit code of `0` if the codebase can be serviced by this buildpack.
 If the exit code is `0`, the script must print a human-readable name to `stdout`.